RMITLibrary/SLC/README.md

 * Updated links to RMIT support resources
 * Added favicons for better mobile usability
 * Added open Graph data for better sharing and SEO
+* Updated RMIT icons to RMIT University Library Icons and linked to Library home page

 2017 - 2018